⚙️How to use MySQL database answer environment

 1. Item Description - located on the leftmost side of the screen, which contains the item name and the description of the item.

-3. Check Code - one of the buttons located at the bottom right portion of the code editor.
-When clicked, submits your students' code to the system and provides them with their score for the item.
+3. Check Code- A button located at the bottom of the query editor.
+When clicked, it submits the students’ queries to the system and returns a score based on the correctness of their output.

 4. Item Navigation - one of the cards located at the top right corner of the screen, which shows a list of all the items in the activity, providing your students with seamless navigation from one item to another.